 With six extra inches of length over the RAV4, the Venza offers more space for people and their things.

 Just one drivetrain will be available from launch, and it’s a hybrid system.
-The same as the one in the RAV4, it pairs a 2.5-liter four-cylinder engine with two electric motors for a combined 219 hp output.
+The same as the one in the RAV4, it pairs a 2.5-liter four-cylinder engine with three electric motors for a combined 219 hp output.
 That puts the Venza down on power versus most other crossovers its size.
 On the other hand, Toyota is targeting 40 mpg overall.

 Table of contents